 Onomatopoeia Example Sentences (Words List a-z)

-Onomatopoeia is a word that describes the sound of something.
+Onomatopoeia forms a word that designates a sound.
 Some common examples include boom, hiss, and moo!
-In this post, you will find example sentences and list of word a-z.
+In this post, you will find example sentences and a list of words a-z.

 Read also: Examples of Onomatopoeia in Literature